20 Microwave Tricks Every Cook Needs to Know

 Get every last drop out of lemons, limes, oranges and grapefruits.
 If a recipe calls for citrus juice, zap the fleshy fruit in the microwave for about 10 to 20 seconds.
 Then, slice it in half and squeeze away.
 Easy-peasy-lemon-squeezy!

-Check out these ways you’re using your kitchen appliances wrong.
+Check out these brilliant ways to hack your kitchen appliances.

 Revive stale bread